 KP879, a prodrug of d-methylphenidate using our proprietary LAT technology, is our product candidate for the treatment of SUD including, for example, abuse or misuse of cocaine, methamphetamine and prescription stimulants.
 Currently there are no approved drugs in the United States for SUD.
-We expect to file an IND with the FDA for KP879 prior to year end 2020.
+We filed an IND with the FDA for KP879 in December 2020.